The Horrors: Side projects

 Rhys Webb and Tom Furse released an EP called Something Clockwork This Way Comes (2009) under their side project name Spider and the Flies, influenced by the experimental electronica of the BBC Radiophonic Workshop.

 Badwan teamed up with ex-Ipso Facto member Cherish Kaya, calling themselves Lumina, to record a cover of the Black Lips song "I'll Be With You" (which appeared as a B-side on the Black Lips single "Drugs").
 Badwan formed Cat's Eyes with multi-instrumentalist, composer and soprano vocalist Rachel Zeffira, releasing the Broken Glass EP and self-titled full-length album in 2011, the soundtrack to The Duke of Burgundy in 2015, and Treasure House in 2016.

 In 2015, Tom Furse announced the 28 August release of his debut solo EP, Child of a Shooting Star, through the official Lo Recordings website.
 That same year he also released the library music compilation album Tom Furse Digs.
 His album Interludes was released in 2016, made in one week and using only the OP-1 synthesiser.
 Furse is also involved with MIEN, featuring members of The Black Angels, The Earlies, Swans and Elephant Stone, who released their self-titled debut album in 2018.

-In 2021 Webb also joined garage punk band The Shadracks playing bass Members of the Horrors have also played with the Diddlers (a Bo Diddley cover band), Cramped (a Cramps cover band) and Heavy Bunny.
+In 2021 Webb also joined the garage punk band the Shadracks playing bass.
+Members of the Horrors have also played with the Diddlers (a Bo Diddley cover band), Cramped (a Cramps cover band) and Heavy Bunny.